Moderated forums, posting approval

 This functionality would be also useful on the issues updates (especially for notes).

-#3 Updated by Jean-Claude Wippler almost 3 years ago
+#3 Updated by Jean-Claude Wippler about 4 years ago

 I manage a Redmine forum setup with over 1200 members now, where spamming is a real concern.
 The way we have been dealing with it, is that newly registered users end up without any posting rights until they contact us and we add them to the "Registered" group (there's also a small domain-specific puzzle people have to answer correctly to register in the first place).